citusdata/citus_docs/develop/migration_mt_django.rst

 Run ``pip install -r requirements.txt``.

-In settings.py, change the database engine to the customized engine provied by django-multitenant:
+In settings.py, change the database engine to the customized engine provided by django-multitenant:

 .. code-block:: python